-31. Acknowledgements
+29. Acknowledgements

 The Directors would like to thank the employees and employee unions, shareholders, customers, suppliers, bankers, regulatory authorities and all the other business associates of the Company for their confidence and support to its Management.
-They would also like to thank the Central and State Governments for their support Vizag General Cargo Berth Private Limited recognizes and appreciates the cooperation and support from its holding company Vedanta Limited.
+They would also like to thank the Central and State Governments for their support.
+Vizag General Cargo Berth Private Limited recognizes and appreciates the cooperation and support received from its holding company, Vedanta Limited.

+Sd/-

-Sd/-Chikkala Sateesh Kumar Whole-time Director & Chief Executive Officer DIN: 08879426
+Chikkala Sateesh Kumar Whole-time Director & Chief Executive Officer DIN: 08879426

-Sd/-Sauvick Mazumder Director DIN: 07558996
+Sd/-Anup Agarwal Director DIN: 08551388